jhpyle/docassemble/_docs/security.md

 enable [external authentication methods] or the [phone login] feature.

 Uploaded and assembled documents are stored on the server (and on [Amazon S3], if [S3] is being used, or [Microsoft Azure], if [Azure blob storage] is being used) without encryption.
 These documents cannot be accessed from the internet without an appropriate access key in the cookie.
+In some situations, the user is provided with a temporary URL to an [S3] resource that allows anyone who has the URL to access the document.
+In other situations, the **docassemble** server retrieves the file from [S3] and serves it.

-When a user clicks an "Exit" button, **docassemble** will delete all of the information related to the interview from the server, including the database, uploaded documents, and assembled documents.
-However, temporary files in /tmp will persist until cleaned out by a cron job.
+When a user clicks an "Exit" button (or the `/exit` path is visited, or the `/exit_logout` path is visited, or `command('exit')` is run, or `command('exit_logout') is run), **docassemble** will delete all of the information related to the interview from the server, including the database, uploaded documents, and assembled documents.
+See [deleting user information] for more information.

-## Sign-in security
+## <a name="signin"></a>Sign-in security

 **docassemble** blocks brute-force password-guessing attacks.